Most physical activities that children are involved in are competitive.

 Yoga is wonderful for kids because it allows the child to care for and condition his or her body without the stress of competition.

-It also is a great complement to other sports, which may overuse certain muscle groups or not provide adequate stretching prior to doing the sport.
+It also is a great complement to other sports, which may overuse certain muscle groups or not provide adequate stretching prior to strenuous activity.

 The asanas help condition the muscles and bring balance to the physical body with flexibility and strength.
-Breathing exercises help a child learn to regulate his emotions and stress level.
-Yoga promotes good concentration because the child is encouraged to focus only on the pose she/he is doing, putting other thoughts aside.
-When we are practicing balancing poses, which are great for building concentration, children have to stay focused despite other kids falling, moving or talking.
+Breathing exercises help a child learn to regulate his or her emotions and stress level.
+Yoga promotes good concentration because the child is encouraged to focus only on the pose he or she is doing; putting all other thoughts aside.
+When we are practicing balancing poses children have to stay focused despite other kids falling, moving or talking.
 The emphasis is on the basic yogic beliefs: if you let your mind wander you will lose your balance!

-Children really enjoy the ‘relaxation time’ at the end of each class, where restful music is played, and the children are encouraged to focus on their breathing and muscles to actively calm their mind and body.
+Children really enjoy the ‘relaxation time’ at the end of each class, where restful music is played and the children are encouraged to focus on their breathing and muscles to actively calm their mind and body.

 Click for relaxing music and close you eyes for a moment.....